dheariarachman/vscode-timer/README.md

 # Timer Tracking Extension for VS Code

 A Visual Studio Code extension that helps you track your working hours on projects.
-This extension automatically starts and stops a timer when you switch between project folders, stores the tracking data in an SQLite database, and provides a daily summary via email.
-Additionally, it allows you to manually start/stop the timer and displays the tracking progress in the status bar.
+This extension automatically starts and stops a timer when you switch between project folders, stores tracking data locally, and provides detailed daily summaries with Git integration.

 ## Features

-- **Automatic Timer**: Automatically starts and stops tracking time when switching between project folders.
+- **Automatic Timer**: Automatically starts and stops tracking time when switching between project folders
-- **Manual Timer Control**: Start and stop the timer manually using commands.
+- **Manual Timer Control**: Start and stop the timer manually using commands
-- **Status Bar Integration**: Displays the current project's tracking time in the status bar.
+- **Status Bar Integration**: Displays the current project's tracking time in the status bar
-- **SQLite Database**: Stores detailed time tracking records for each project.
-- **Daily Email Summary**: Sends a daily summary of tracked time to your email.
+- **Git Integration**: Captures Git commit information with time records
+- **Daily Summary**: View detailed daily summaries with project totals and Git commit details
-- **Command Palette Support**: Use commands from the Command Palette to control the extension.
+- **Command Palette Support**: Use commands from the Command Palette to control the extension

 ## Installation

 1. **Download and Install**:

-   - Package the extension using `vsce package` and install the `.vsix` file in VS Code.
+   - Package the extension using `vsce package` and install the `.vsix` file in VS Code
-   - Alternatively, download the prepackaged `.vsix` file from the [Releases](#) page (link to your GitHub releases).
+   - Alternatively, download the prepackaged `.vsix` file from the [Releases](#) page

-2. **Setup Email Configuration**:

-   - Update the email credentials in the extension's configuration (see below).

-3. **Start Tracking**:
+2. **Start Tracking**:
-   - Open a project folder in VS Code, and the timer will automatically start tracking.
+   - Open a project folder in VS Code, and the timer will automatically start tracking

-## Configuration

-To send email summaries, you must configure your email credentials in the extension's settings:

-1. Open the **Settings** in VS Code (`Ctrl+,` or `Cmd+,` on macOS).
-2. Search for the `Timer Tracking` settings.
-3. Provide the following details:
-   - **Email Address**: The email address to send the summary from.
-   - **Password**: The password for the email account.
-   - **SMTP Server**: The SMTP server (e.g., `smtp.gmail.com`).
-   - **Recipient Email**: The email address where the summary will be sent.

 ## Commands

 Use the following commands from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):

-- **Start Timer**: Manually start the timer.
+- **TaskTime: Start Timer** - Manually start the timer
-- **Stop Timer**: Manually stop the timer.
+- **TaskTime: Stop Timer** - Manually stop the timer
-- **Show Tracking**: Display the current project's tracking details.
+- **TaskTime: Show Current Tracking** - Display the current project's tracking details
-- **Send Daily Summary**: Manually send the daily email summary.
+- **TaskTime: Show Active Timers** - Show detailed view of active timing sessions
+- **TaskTime: Show Daily Time Summary** - View a summary of today's tracked time

 ## Status Bar

-The status bar shows the current project's tracking progress, updating every second when the timer is active.
-Clicking on the status bar item opens the tracking details.
+The status bar shows the current project's tracking progress with:

-## Database

-Time tracking data is saved in an SQLite database located in the extension's global storage path.
-Each entry includes:

 - Project name
+- Elapsed time (updated every second)
+- Click to view current tracking details

+## Time Records

+Time tracking data is saved locally in JSON format and includes:

+- Project name
 - Start time
 - End time
-- Duration
+- Git commit hash (when available)
+- Git commit message (when available)

 ## Development